boonemiller/CudaRayTracer/README.md

 ### Results

-Initial results show significant improvement over my multi threaded implementation.
-On a simple scene, it showed 3-4X improvement/
+Initial results show significant improvement over my CPU multi-threaded implementation.
+On a simple scene, it showed 3-4X improvement on the runtime.
+More testing would need to be done to see how performance scales as more rays and more objects increases.

 ### Future Improvements